Btibert3/pypeds/README.md

 ## Install and Test Notes

--  use clean python 3.7 environment, which you can create simply with `conda create -n pypeds python=3.7`
+-  use clean python 3.6+ environment, which you can create simply with `conda create -n pypeds python=3.7`
 -  to test the setup and install with `pip install .`
 -  once you have activated the environment with `conda activate pypeds`

+Or, if you do not want to worry about all of that, you can review [this Google Colab Notebook](https://colab.research.google.com/drive/1YxnfdZyr1JD9EQlbf32HN9bpXiitAlaM) which provides an installation section.
+You can replicate this process anytime you want code/analyze data using Google's fantastic notebook coding environment.

 ## Basic Usage